How do you rollback deployments in Kubernetes?

 The Deployment knows that the two Pods can't coexist in the same ReplicaSet, so it creates a second ReplicaSet to hold version 2.

-Then gradually it decreases the count of replicas from the previous ReplicaSet and increases the count on the current one until the latter ReplicaSet has all the Pods.
+Then, gradually, it decreases the number of replicas in the old ReplicaSet and increases the count in the new one until the new ReplicaSet has all the Pods.

-In other words, the sole responsibility for the ReplicaSet is to count Pods.
+In other words, the sole responsibility of ReplicaSet is to count pods.

 Deployments create ReplicaSets that create Pods.